 Mr Dent is a second-generation oyster grower and has been farming Sydney Rock Oysters at Wallis Lake for more than 30 years.
 His wife is part of the Lewis family, which has farmed oysters on the NSW coast between Port Stephens and Merimbula, since 1901, predominately in the Georges River area south of Sydney.
 The Lewis family pioneered many new methods of oyster farming and production, many of which are still in use today.
 They also established a significant export trade to Asia and Europe in the 1950s.
 The family’s history is captured in a display at Taren Point in southern Sydney.
 Trevor has held several positions in the NSW oyster industry, including President and Secretary of the Wallis Lake Oyster Farmers Association.

-Mr Verdich is a fourth-generation oyster farmer.
+Mr Verdich is a third-generation oyster farmer.
 The Verdich family has farmed Sydney Rock Oysters in various estuaries along the NSW coast since the 1930’s.
 Mr Verdich returned to oyster farming in 2012 after qualifying and working as an aircraft maintenance engineer and commercial pilot.
 He also previously managed an oversized transport and silo manufacturing company, based in the Wimmera – Mallee region.
 Representing the next generation of oyster farmers, using in new methods and technologies.
 Mr Verdich is the current coordinator for the Wallis Lake arm of the NSW Shellfish Quality Assurance Program, charged with guaranteeing the quality of the Sydney Rock Oysters being produced in the region.

-Mr Verdich, with his brother Brad, are fourth-generation NSW oyster growers.
+Mr Verdich, with his brother Brad, are third-generation NSW oyster growers.
 The Verdich family has farmed Sydney Rock Oysters in various estuaries along the NSW coast since the 1930’s.
 While he began farming as a teenager, Mr Verdich left the industry for a decade, working as an underground driller in Australia and overseas.
 He returned to the Mid North Coast waterways in 2013 and has been farming ever since!

 1 Reference to 'the farmers' refers to farmers of entities and assets owned by East 33 and entities and assets to be acquired following completion of a number of target acquisitions.
 These target acquisitions are subject to execution of final documentation and completion of a number of conditions precedent.